maxence-depire/.github/README.md

-# Welcome here!
+# Welcome here:wave:

 **I'm Maxence Depire**

-A French student in IT engineering, at Imerir (Perpignan).
+- A French student in IT engineering, at Imerir (Perpignan).

-Live in Toulouse, France.
+- Live in Toulouse, France.
+- Currently working for @Dev-I-Tech